willhunt914/Pi-inthe-sky/README.md

 Week 12 (mar 18 - 22): Build the final product

 Week 13 (mar 25 - 28): Final preparations for the first launch

+### Weekly progress

+Week 0: This week was mainly focused on planning.
+We decided that the slingshot was out first and only design.
+We also began working on our code and got the basic shape of the projectile.